CleyFaye/react-utils/README.md

 ```

 #### Form fields details
-Note that calling `formMixin()` will call `changeHandlerMixin()` if it was not called beforehand.

-Some validators are provided, but custom validators can be provided as simple functions that takes
+Some validators are provided by the library, but custom validators can be provided as simple
-the value as input and return/resolve with an error message if something's wrong.
+functions that takes the value as input and return/resolve with an error message if something's
+wrong.

+Using the form mixin will hook into `componentDidUpdate()` to update field errors when they are
+updated.

 ### Asynchronous triggers
 Provides a unified way to trigger a callback after a given delay.

 Some usages is refreshing user data with polling, or pooling keystrokes for auto completion.

-Async triggers are automatically canceled when a component is unmounted, and their trigger function can be called multiple time, resulting in only one call after the final delay is expired.
+Async triggers are automatically canceled when a component is unmounted, and their trigger function
+can be called multiple time, resulting in only one call after the final delay is expired.

 #### Full asynchronous triggers example